mdn/content/files/en-us/web/css/view-timeline/index.md

 ### Creating a named view progress timeline

 A view progress timeline named `--subjectReveal` is defined using the `view-timeline` property on a subject element with a `class` of `animation`.
-This is then set as the timeline for the same element using `animation-timeline: --subjectReveal;`.
+This is then set as the timeline for the same element using `animation-timeline: --subjectReveal`.
 The result is that the subject element animates as it moves upwards through the document as it is scrolled.

 #### HTML